imartinf/magerit-guide/README.md

 **NOTE**:
 If you are a PhD student, fill project data with your PhD thesis information(Thesis title, overview of the topic and so on...).
+If you do not have a title and a description yet, you can fill it with a general description of your research area and a title :wink:.

 **NOTE 2**:
 Maximum project duration is up to 2 years.